Concurrency versus Parallelism

 Final considerations

-I hope that small article had illustrated and clearly on the subject that, I am going to create a more practical example in the next example, where I explain how to use concurrency and parallelism in Go programming.
+I hope this brief article has effectively illustrated and clarified the key concepts.
+In the next section, I will provide a more practical example, demonstrating how to implement concurrency and parallelism using Go programming.

 Sources